Direction 2: Existing programs

 Direction 2 requires an entity to report performance information for existing programs:

-For the Budget year and the 3 forward estimate years, report at least 1 high level performance measure and planned performance results, including targets where it is reasonably practicable to set a target.
+• For the Budget year and the 3 forward estimate years, report at least one high level performance measure and planned performance results, including targets where it is reasonably practicable to set a target.

-Report at least 1 high level performance measure and planned performance results.
+Report at least one high level performance measure and planned performance results.

-The selection of 1 or a few high level performance measures for reporting in the PBS would take account of factors such as:
+The selection of at least one high level performance measure for reporting in the PBS should take account of factors such as:

 • the overall expression of what the program and related key activity is designed to achieve